Preparations for Quantum Computing in Hadron Physics: Progress towards the Equation of State of Neutron Stars

 Another popular method for thermal state preparation is the quantum imaginary-time evolution algorithm (QITE)\cite{Motta:2020} based on the fact that, if a state $\left|\Phi(\beta)\right\rangle$ satisfies the imaginary-time Schrödinger equation

 then

 converges (at $T=0$) to the ground-state of the Hamiltonian, always provided $\left\langle\Phi(0)\,\right|\left.\Psi_0\right\rangle\neq 0$.
-The implementation on a quantum computer then rests on the ability to efficiently unitarize the non-unitary transformations $e^{-\beta H}$.
+The implementation on a quantum computer then rests on the ability to efficiently unitarise the non-unitary transformations $e^{-\beta H}$.
 It has been shown\cite{Motta:2020} that this can be done provided the Hamiltonian is geometrically k-local, which means that the Hamiltonian can be written as a sum with terms each acting on k-neighbouring qubits $H=\sum_m h[m]$.
 This is expected to happen in Quantum Chromodynamics since the Hamiltonian is a polynomial of degree 4 in the fields, however, some gauges can in principle induce long-range correlations.
-This needs further case to case study.
+This needs further case-by-case study.